Anatomical Terminology and Habitat Definitions

 To simplify for the recordings in this field guide: If there is a green layer, this is showing how often a sound occurs and how loud it is.
 This indicates rhythmic patterns very well

-The orange layer measures frequency - not how often, but how high or low the frequency (pitch) is and how many pitches might be occurring at a given time.
+The red-orange layer measures frequency - not how often, but how high or low the pitch (frequency) is and how many pitches might be occurring at a given time.
 You'll see when the sound is happening and when it's not, and the brighter the intensity of the color, the louder it will sound.

 The combination of the two gives the most complete picture, but we don't always need to see all of this information.
 Unlike crickets, katydids generally sing high-frequency, complex songs that do not lend themselves to pitch recognition.
 We need to see the rhythm.
 The green section is all we need for the rhythmic pattern and loudness.